zihang-xu/ASC/README.md

+# VAP-Former

-## MICCAI2023-ASC: Appearance and Structure Consistency for Unsupervised Domain Adaptation in Fetal Brain MRI Segmentation
+This is the official implementation of [ASC: Appearance and Structure Consistency for Unsupervised Domain Adaptation in Fetal Brain MRI Segmentation](https://arxiv.org/abs/2310.14172) at MICCAI-2023

 TODO